OntologyS/ontological-ai-safety/README.md

 Logical Dependency: Consciousness preservation as prerequisite

-Reality Chain: Multi-level ontological framework
+Reality Integrity: Maintaining the 0² structure across all existence

-Universal Pattern: (-potential) + (+actualization) = 0 governing existence
+Universal Pattern: (-potential) + (+actualization) = 0 governing all phenomena

 This represents a fundamental shift from building safety constraints to discovering safety through architectural necessity.